- License Grants

 Section 18.
 Notices.

-We may send you additional information, including legal notices and that which may be required by law, which we may send in electronic form.
-We may provide required information to you: (a) at the email address you specified when you signed up for the Services or any email address you specified via www.bingmapsportal.com (you are responsible for keeping your contact information up to date); or (b) by posting on any portion of these TOU or to another Microsoft web site that will be designated in advance for this purpose.
+You are responsible for keeping the contact information for your account up to date, which you may do at www.bingmapsportal.com.
+We may send you additional information, including legal notices and notices required by law, in electronic form.
+We may provide required information to you: (a) at the email address you specified when you signed up for the Services or any email address you specified via www.bingmapsportal.com; or (b) by posting on any portion of these TOU or to another Microsoft web site that will be designated in advance for this purpose.
 Notices provided to you via email will be deemed given and received on the transmission date of the email.
 If you do not consent to receive notices electronically, you must stop using the Services.
-Any notice from you will be sent electronically to: firstname.lastname@example.org.
+Any notice from you will be sent electronically to: email@example.com.

 Section 19.
 Compliance with laws.